aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/days-of-judgement/rosh-hashanah/a-dudele-where-shall-i-seek-you-by-rabbi-levi-yitshaq-of-berditchev.html.md

 Ribono shel Olam
 Ribono shel Olam</em>
 Master of the Cosmos!
-I want to sing for you a little song
+I want to sing a little song for you
-[for] You you you,
+You you you,
 you you —
 </div></td></tr>